Contrade of Siena: Nicchio (Seashell)

 Nicchio is situated in the far eastern corner of the city.
 Traditionally, its residents worked as potters.

 Nicchio's symbol is a crowned scallop shell flanked by two branches of coral.
 Its colours are blue, with yellow and red trim.

 Nicchio is one of only four nobile (noble) contrade; it earned its title for bravery shown during the Battle of Montaperti against Florence in 1260, when its soldiers led the attack.

 Nicchio’s allies are Bruco, Onda and Tartuca.

 Its rival is Valdimontone (since 1952).

 Oca (Goose)

 Oca is situated just to the west of the Piazza del Campo.
 Traditionally, its residents made dyes.

 Oca's symbol is a crowned goose wearing around its neck a blue ribbon marked with the cross of Savoy.
 Its colours are green and white, with red trim.

 Oca is one of only four nobile (noble) contrade; it earned its title for its people's bravery during many battles fought by the former Sienese Republic.

-The most recent palio win for Oca was in the July 2, 2013 race, with jockey Giovanni Atzeni riding Guess.
+The most recent palio win for Oca was in the July 2, 2025 race.
+The previous win occurred on August 16, 2023, with jockey Carlo Sanna riding Zio Frac.

 Oca has no allies.
 Its adversary is Torre, since 1671.